Nigel Farage takes aim at the UK's dominant parties with hefty gains in local elections

 The results were an even bigger blow to the Conservatives, whose voters switched to Reform in droves.

+Farage told supporters that the Conservatives “are over, they are finished, they have literally been gutted in these counties.”

-Reform candidate Andrea Jenkyns, a former Conservative lawmaker, won the newly created mayoralty of the Greater Lincolnshire region of east-central England.
+Reform candidate Andrea Jenkyns, a former Conservative lawmaker, was elected mayor of the Greater Lincolnshire region of east-central England, and Reform also took the mayoralty of neighboring Hull.
 Labour retained three other mayoralties and the Conservatives won one.

 The victories will bring pressure for Reform to deliver on transport, garbage collection, potholes and all the other unglamorous demands of everyday politics.

-Conservative leader Kemi Badenoch, who could now face a party revolt, posted on X that she was "determined to win back the trust of the public and the seats we've lost."
+Conservative leader Kemi Badenoch, who could now face a party revolt, said voters, who ejected the party from power last year, "are still not yet ready to trust us."

 The results give only a partial snapshot of voter sentiment.
 Many areas, including London, Scotland, Wales and Northern Ireland, didn't hold elections.
 Turnout for local polls is typically much lower than in a national election.

 And Reform isn't the only story.
-The centrist Liberal Democrats made gains by winning more affluent, socially liberal voters away from the Conservatives.
+The centrist Liberal Democrats made big gains in south and southwest England by winning more affluent, socially liberal voters away from the Conservatives.

-Reform UK is the latest in a series of parties led by Farage, a veteran hard-right politician who was crucial in taking Britain out of the European Union through a 2016 referendum.
-A charismatic campaigner, he is a divisive figure who has said that many migrants come to the U.K. from cultures "alien to ours."
+Reform UK is the latest in a series of parties led by Farage, a veteran populist politician who was crucial in taking Britain out of the European Union through a 2016 referendum.
+He is a charismatic but divisive figure who has said that many migrants come to the U.K. from cultures "alien to ours."

 Reform blends Farage's long-standing political themes — strong borders, curbing immigration — with policies reminiscent of U.S. President Donald Trump's administration.
-During the campaign Farage said that he plans "a DOGE for every county" in England, inspired by Elon Musk's contentious spending-slashing agency.
+Farage said that he plans "a DOGE for every county" in England, inspired by Elon Musk's contentious spending-slashing agency.

 University of Strathclyde political scientist John Curtice said that the results showed that politics in Britain, long dominated by the two big parties, has fragmented.

-“Reform are now posing a big threat to both Conservative and Labour," he told the BBC.
+“Reform is now posing a big threat to both Conservative and Labour," he told the BBC.

 As to whether two-party dominance will continue, “the question mark on that has just got three or four times bigger,” Curtice said.